"No SOF interrupts have been received..USB UHCI is unusable" under KVM

 Either way, it's perhaps worth the time to check all of this out.
 Most directly, what happens if we don't treat the lack of an initial SOF as fatal?

 Updated by Richard Yao over 8 years ago

 I can reproduce this in qemu-kvm on Linux:

 qemu-system-x86_64 -enable-kvm -vnc :1 -net nic,model=rtl8139,macaddr=52:54:00:00:ff:02 -net user -M pc-1.0 -cpu phenom,+wdt,+skinit,+osvw,+3dnowprefetch,+misalignsse,+sse4a,+abm,+cr8legacy,+extapic,+cmp_legacy,+lahf_lm,+rdtscp,+pdpe1gb,+popcnt,+cx16,+ht,+vme -enable-kvm -m 1024 -smp 6,sockets=1,cores=6,threads=1 -name OpenIndiana -rtc base=utc -drive file=/dev/zvol/rpool/KVM/openindiana,if=ide,format=raw -drive file=/mnt/backup/oi-dev-151a-x86.iso,if=ide,media=cdrom,readonly=on,format=raw -boot d -device piix4-usb-uhci -usbdevice tablet

-Updated by Jakub Žitný about 8 years ago
+Updated by Jakub Žitný over 8 years ago

 The same problem in virsh with qemu-kvm on Linux.